shavz/shiveenp.com/content/posts/simple-oembed-service-using-http4k.md

 In this example, I've used the `@JsonIgnoreProperties` and `@JsonAlias` annotations from [jackson](https://github.com/FasterXML/jackson) which is a well known serialization/deserialization library for java.
 However, http4k does not limit to just one such library and provides various options such as [Gson](https://github.com/google/gson), [moshi](https://github.com/square/moshi) etc. as plugins.
 Just remember to add the library of your choice in your build.gradle.

-Finally, going back to the our code snippet for `getOembedData` introduced earlier, we first setup a new client:
+Finally, going back to our code snippet for `getOembedData` introduced earlier, we first setup a new client:

 ```kotlin
 val client: HttpHandler = JavaHttpClient()